clandrew/rpball/README.md

 RST | GP13 (also SPI1CSn)  |  Pin 17
 BL | GP21 |  Pin 27

 The display uses SPI interface.
-You can set it up differently, but you need to check that the constants in DEV_Config.h refer to the right GPIO.
+You can set it up differently from how it's listed here, but you need to check that the constants in DEV_Config.h refer to the right GPIO.

 # Build
 The actual democode is all in one file, rpball.ino.